-Each extension has an identifier, and the namespace for Extension identifiers is FIDO UAF global (i.e. doesn't Extension of the message where the extension is present).
+Each extension has an identifier, and the namespace for extension identifiers is FIDO UAF global (i.e. doesn't depend on the message where the extension is present).

-Extensions can be defined in a way such that a processing Entity which doesn't understand the meaning of a specific Extension must abort processing, or they can be specified in a way that unknown extension can (safely) be ignored.
+Extensions can be defined in a way such that a processing entity which doesn't understand the meaning of a specific extension must abort processing, or they can be specified in a way that unknown extension can (safely) be ignored.